just-noticeable/damroo/criminality_of_policies_for_holding_human_beings_as_chattel.md

 ## The Criminality and Wrongful Nature of Any Policy or Norm, for Holding Human Beings as Chattel.

-Date: 2nd September, 2024 | Place: Hyderabad
+Published on: 2nd September, 2024 | Edited on: 28th September, 2024.

-Author: Sameer Khan | Copyright: All rights reserved.
+Author: Sameer A. Khan | Copyright: All rights reserved.

 ---